Anhui: Geography

 Major rivers include the Huai River in the north and the Yangtze in the south.
 The largest lake is Lake Chaohu situated in the center of the province, with an area of about 800 km2.
 The southeastern part of the province near the Yangtze River has many lakes as well.

 As with topography, the province differs in climate from north to south.
 The north is more temperate with more distinct seasons.
 January temperatures average at around −1 to 2 °C north of the Huai River, and 0 to 3 °C south of the Huai River; in July temperatures average 27 °C or above.
 Plum rains occur in June and July and may cause flooding.

 Anhui has 16 cities.
-Economically, top 3 cities are, Hefei, Wuhu and Anqing.
+In economic terms, the top three cities are: Hefei, Wuhu and Anqing.